mali251/screen/README.md

 # Solo Screen

-Screen is a terminal emulator written in pure PHP.
+Screen is a terminal renderer written in pure PHP.
 It powers [Solo for Laravel](https://github.com/soloterm/solo) and can be used to build rich text-based user interfaces in any PHP application.

 > [!NOTE]
 > Screen is a library intended to be integrated into PHP applications.
 It is not a standalone terminal application.

-## About terminal emulators
+## About terminal renderers

-A terminal emulator is software that replicates the functionality of a classic hardware computer terminal.
-It processes text input and output along with special control sequences (ANSI escape codes) that control formatting, cursor movement, and other terminal features.
+A terminal renderer processes text and ANSI escape sequences to create a virtual representation of terminal output.
+Unlike a full terminal emulator, Screen focuses specifically on correctly interpreting and rendering text content with formatting rather than handling input, interactive sessions, or process management.

-Terminal emulators interpret these escape sequences to:
+Terminal renderers interpret escape sequences to:

-- Position the cursor
+- Track cursor position
-- Set text colors and styles (bold, underline, etc.)
+- Apply text colors and styles (bold, underline, etc.)
-- Clear parts of the screen
+- Manage screen content
 - Handle special character sets
-- And much more
+- Generate a final rendered output

 Screen implements this functionality in pure PHP, allowing developers to build terminal user interfaces without relying on external dependencies or native code.